newhousenl/ptgui_localization/README.md

 Strings, tooltips and helppages can refer to texts in the 'strings' section.
 For example, if `@ok@` occurs in a string or help page, PTGui will lookup the string with `"id": "ok"` in the 'strings' section and replace it with the corresponding 'txt' field.
 If a `+` is added, as in `@+ok@`, the first character of the resulting string will be capitalized (so 'acceptar' would become 'Acceptar').

+## Editing translations using PTGui Language Editor

+Michael Göricke has created a fantastic tool specifically for editing the PTGui language files!
+It runs on Windows and can be downloaded at https://github.com/gomi42/PTGui-Language-Editor/releases

+After opening the editor, click the Load button and browse to the folder containing the .nhloc files.
+Then select the language in the dropdown (e.g. 'de_de').
+The left column shows the original english text, the right hand column is where the translated text can be edited.
+The middle column shows the preview with formatting and string lookups (like `@ok@`) replaced.

+Before starting to edit, be sure to get the latest copies of the translations from https://github.com/newhousenl/ptgui_localization.
+They may be newer than the ones included with your copy of PTGui.
+Consider using git if you are familiar with this tool (see below).

-## Editing .nhloc files
+## Editing .nhloc files using Visual Studio Code
-A great editor is Microsoft's Visual Studio Code.
+Alternatively, Microsoft's Visual Studio Code can be used.
 It runs on Windows, Mac and Linux and can be downloaded [here](https://code.visualstudio.com/).
 It understands the JSON syntax and it automatically downloads and uses our JSON schema.

 In VS Code select File | Open and open the folder containing the .nhloc files.
 In the explorer sidebar click on the .nhloc file you wish to edit.
 By default the file will be shown as Plain Text.
 In the status bar, at the bottom right, click on the 'Plain Text' field.
 Select 'Configure File Association for .nhloc', then select JSON.
 You should now see the file with syntax coloring.
 Any errors will be marked in red; please be sure to fix them before submitting pull requests.

-## Setting up Git and GitHub
+## Collaborating using Git and GitHub
+By using Git and GitHub, multiple people can collaborate on the same files.
+Instead of sending us the edited language file, you send a 'pull request' containing just the changes you made.
+This way, multiple people can edit different parts of the same file.

 If you don't have a GitHub account yet, sign up for a free account at  [github.com](https://github.com/).

-It's easiest to get started by downloading and installing the [GitHub Desktop application](https://desktop.github.com).
+An easy way to get started is by downloading and installing the [GitHub Desktop application](https://desktop.github.com).
 When you run GitHub Desktop, sign into your GitHub account when asked.

 Go to https://github.com/newhousenl/ptgui_localization and click the Fork button at the top right.
 You must be signed into your GitHub account.
 This creates a copy of our 'master' repository in your own account.
 Your changes will be made to your forked repository.
 So called Pull Requests are used to synchronize changes made by multiple users back to our master repository.